ravishwetha/Stacks-and-Queues-puzzle-game/README.md

 1. Gameplay and level creation:
 <br>a) Basic AI of the numbered balls.
 They are able to detect and navigate the yellow path from one tube to another without player input regardless either of the paths they are sent to.
 They can check if player input for direction change is valid, stores up to one request for direction change and takes the next valid turn.
 <br>b) Player controls: keyboard and mouse.
-<br>c) Dynamic genration of yellow path using an algorithm that takes note of tube and stack coordinates.
-<br>d) Level status bar to show the correct order to win the game.
+<br>c) Level status bar to show the correct order to win the game.
 Let's the player know if he won, lost or there was an error with the game.
+<br>d) Stacks can be used to store and reverse the order of the balls pushed into it.
+Peek and pop functions included.
+<br>e) <NEW> Queues can be used to store the balls pused into it.
+Front and dequeue functions included.

-2. Main menu design and functionality
+2. Main menu design and functionality.
 3. Game can be paused and resumed, as well as exited and restarted.
+4. <NEW> Level Select screen and unlock levels by winning previous levels.

 #### Future planned features ####